Zirlo/carlosruiz/index.md

 ## PROFESSIONAL EXPERIENCE

-#### Instructor @_Universidad Autónoma de sinaloa, @Universidad San Sebastián & @Universidad San Miguel_
+#### Instructor @_Universidad Autónoma de sinaloa, @Universidad San Sebastián & @Universidad San Miguel_ (February 20222 - Present)

 - I teach courses in various fields, including Administration, Finance, Marketing, Economics, and Politics.

-#### Business Analyst @Freelance
+#### Business Analyst @Freelance (March 2020 - Present)

--I focus on identifying business needs and proposing data-driven solutions to enhance organizational performance.
+- I focus on identifying business needs and proposing data-driven solutions to enhance organizational performance.
 My role involves gathering and analyzing data, using tools such as SQL, Excel and Power BI, to uncover trends and areas for improvement.
 I collaborate closely with stakeholders across various departments to understand their challenges and translate them into actionable recommendations.
 My work supports strategic decision-making, optimizes business processes, and drives successful project outcomes, contributing to the overall growth and efficiency of the organization.

+#### Director of Marketing @Political Consultancy (September 2015 - Present)

+- I led political marketing campaigns, designing and executing strategies to increase candidates' visibility and media impact.
+I collected and categorized data to understand social phenomena, processed information, and generated key concepts for the discourse that was broadcasted across social media, television, radio, and other mass communication channels.

-#### Co-owner @Digital Center
+#### Co-owner @Digital Center (January 2007 - July 2022)

 - Responsible for administration, digital marketing, and web design for the sale of technological components focused on computer assembly.
 I led a team that consistently provided innovative solutions using design thinking to understand users' experience and their culture.

-#### Assistant to the Director of Information @Heraldo De México TV
+#### Assistant to the Director of Information @Heraldo De México TV (January 2019 - March 2020)

 - Day-to-day planning and content creation at El Heraldo TV.
 I selected the most relevant information from the print newspaper to transform it into engaging and suitable content for television and social media.

-#### Director of Marketing @Political Consultancy

-- I led political marketing campaigns, designing and executing strategies to increase candidates' visibility and media impact.
-I collected and categorized data to understand social phenomena, processed information, and generated key concepts for the discourse that was broadcasted across social media, television, radio, and other mass communication channels.

-#### Co-Founder @Zacate Consulting
+#### Co-Founder @Zacate Consulting (September 2016 - September 2018)

 - I created innovative communication strategies based on data analysis for a diverse client portfolio, including startups like Laika Notebooks, Pinchef, and Zentik Proyect, as well as global corporations such as Coca-Cola.

-#### Deputy Director @SAGARPA
+#### Deputy Director @SAGARPA (March 2012 - October 2015)

 - Served as Deputy Director of Human Resources and Materials in the department of Agriculture.
 I managed budgets, supervised hiring processes, and trained personnel.

 #### Professional Intern @BANAMEX
 - Part of the team in the Corporate and Institutional Banking area.
 I managed and followed up on credits, contracts, and post-sale services for electronic banking products.

 ## COURSES